scottmillers/Terraform/aws/lambda/docs/lambda-alias-permissions.md

 11. Select Add Permissions
   ![Alt text](images/add-permissions.png)

-  I get an error message that says "The statement id (FunctionURLAllowPublicAccess) provided already exits.
+  You will see an error message that says "The statement id (FunctionURLAllowPublicAccess) provided already exits.
 Please provide a new statement id, or remove the existing statement"

   If I change the Statement ID to a different name I can save it.
 But when I try to test the function URL I get the same error message.